Eczema On Lips - Lip Dermatitis Triggers And Best Treatment

 Dryness and lip licking

 Keeping your lips from drying out is extremely important and the best way to prevent or manage lip eczema.
-Cold, dry weather can cause the lips to become dehydrated, chapped, and cracked, triggering a flare-up.
+Cold, dry weather can cause the lips to become dehydrated, chapped, and cracked, triggering a flare-up of irritant contact cheilitis.
 It's also essential to avoid licking your lips.
 It's natural to lick your lips when they feel dry.
 But counterintuitively, this only dries your lips out more.

 When the lips are dry, they are more likely to become cracked and cause skin inflammation, causing your lip to trigger an eczema flare-up and itchy rashes.